rscopes/react-scopes/readme.md

 - They can have parent scope ( in the js prototypes way )
 - And they can have "mixed" scopes

+## Note

+RS use a similar states data processing structure than React Hooks & Contexts;<br/>
+Main difference is RS manage memo/state triggering & results propagation where Hooks juste re-execute the memoizers graph every renders.

+Actually there only decorators style injecters

 ## Minimal doc [here](DOC.MD)

 ## Samples [here](https://github.com/rscopes/react-scopes-samples)